Tomasso Petto: Death

-On the evening of October 21, 1905, Tommaso Petto, living under the alias "Luciano Parrino," was on his way home from his butcher shop when he was shot to death in the village of Browntown, near the cities of Pittston and Wilkes-Barre, Pennsylvania.
-The body was described as "fairly riddled with bullets."
+On the evening of October 21, 1905, Tommaso Petto, living under the alias "Luciano Parrino," was on his way home from his butcher shop when he was shot to death in the village of Browntown, near Pittston and Wilkes-Barre, Pennsylvania.
+The body was described in the press as "fairly riddled with bullets."
 Within a day or so, police were able to determine that "Parrino" was none other than Tommaso Petto.
 At the time, it was speculated that the murderer was Giuseppe de Primo, Madonia's brother-in-law.
-De Primo was a New York grocer who had helped the Morello gang distribute counterfeit currency.
+De Primo was a New York grocer who had helped the Morello gang distribute counterfeit money.
 Serving a prison sentence when Madonia was murdered, De Primo was later released and allegedly tracked down Petto and killed him.
 However, no arrests were made and Petto's murderer was never found.